jakejones2/sc_comment_scraper/README.md

 ## Help

 This is an old project - my first one!
+There are plenty of bugs and badly-written bits of code so apologies if things don't always run smoothly...

+If you get errors, the first thing to check are the **advanced scraping settings**.
+Try increase the `wait time` to account for a slower network.

-There are plenty of bugs and badly-written bits of code...
-If you are not getting the results you think you should be, try close the app (ctrl C in the terminal) and start over.
+If you are still not getting the results you think you should be, try close the app (ctrl C in the terminal) and start over.
 Also try searching for the `csv_exports` folder in case this has been created somewhere other than the package root.
-Otherwise, try adjusting the settings and filters, or choose a new url!
+Otherwise, try adjusting the other settings and filters, or choose a new url!

 If the writing to CSV fails, the data may still be available via a backup UI in the terminal.

+## To Do

+- Replace error handling with robust unit testing and targeted try/except blocks (no catch-alls)
+- Review OOP structure throughout: currently lots of large, tightly-coupled classes and functions with poor cohesion.
+- Fix selenium waiting - time.sleep() is not the best way to go about this!
+Need to use implicit waits etc.
+- Rewrite scraping code to select timestamp, datetime and comment body all at the same time and bind this data in an object.
+Would prevent the data errors!
+- Filter system's use of eval() is insecure, create more attributes for filter types and execute seperately
+- Complete the data analysis frame
+- add 'files created here' label to finished scroll bar
+- validate GUI interface more - highlight empty inputs, add placeholders etc. Maybe a help button explaining a few things.
+- UHD mode only works on Windows
+- MacOS doesn't seem to automatically find txt files in some cases?